m-alperen-karakus/scrimba-passwordGenerator/README.md

 * ability to set password length ok

-* add copy on click
+* add copy on click ok

 * toggle symbols and numbers on/off